timothysamuel447/AirBnB-Host-Revenue-Planner/README.md

 For Pre-Processing, we: Removed Irrelevant Records, Handled Missing values & Floored/Capped Outliers.

--Methodology-
+#-Methodology-

->Developed a high-accuracy XG Boost model with low interpretability.
+-Developed a high-accuracy XG Boost model with low interpretability.

->Fine-tuned XG Boost Model using Grid Search optimization technique.
+-Fine-tuned XG Boost Model using Grid Search optimization technique.

->Selected key variables of importance from XG Boost model and developed Backward Regression model using important variables in order to provide actionable insights.
+-Selected key variables of importance from XG Boost model and developed Backward Regression model using important variables in order to provide actionable insights.